-- CNL -60 through CNL +30 - Barrington Times: As the Town's dominant news outlets, the Barrington Times (and online at https://www.eastbayri.com/barrington/) will be especially important in the dissemination of accurate and timely information about the aggregation program.
-As part of this targeted outreach to these papers, the Program will seek a meeting with the editorial board(s) to discuss featuring a story on the program and to set a good foundation for continued dialogue over the course of the program.
+- CNL -60 through CNL +30 - Narragansett Times & The Independent: As the Town's dominant news outlets, the Narragansett Times and The Independent will be especially important in the dissemination of accurate and timely information about the aggregation program.
+As part of this targeted outreach to these papers, the Program will seek a meeting with the editorial boards and key reporters to discuss featuring a story on the program and to set a good foundation for continued dialogue over the course of the program.

-- Press Releases: Develop press releases to send to: - Other local papers include: Barrington Patch, Providence Journal, and Boston Globe's Rhode Island section - Local TV news stations such as WPRI Channel 12 (CBS), WJAR 10 (NBC), WLNE 6 (ABC), and WNAC (FOX); and - o Radio stations: 89.3 FM (RI Public Radio)
+- Press Releases: Develop press releases to send to: - Other papers include: Providence Journal - o TV stations such as WPRI Channel 12 (CBS), WJAR 10 (NBC), WLNE 6 (ABC), and WNAC (FOX); and - o Radio stations: 89.3 FM (RI Public Radio)

-Prepare municipal staff or volunteers for interviews that may result from press release.
+The Program will prepare municipal staff or volunteers for interviews that may result from press releases.